touraye/under-doz/content/Module-4-useful-java-classes/a-an-intro-to-class.md

 The reference `myComputer` holds the **memory address** of the object.

 We have covered **what a Java file is**, **what a Java class is**, and **their differences**.
-Additionally, we explored the properties and behaviors of a class, **including** what an **object** is, how to create an object, how to assign values to class properties, and how to invoke or call a function (behavior) using an object.
+Additionally, we explored the properties and behaviors of a class, including what an **object** is, how to create an object, how to assign values to class properties, and how to invoke or call a function (behavior) using an object.

-Since we mentioned that Java is a very rich language **that** comprises many built-in classes for **different purposes**, it is worth highlighting at least a few of these classes.
-Therefore, **we will briefly mention a few examples here**:
+Since we mentioned that Java is a very rich language that comprises many built-in classes for different purposes, it is worth highlighting at least a few of these classes.
+Therefore, we will briefly mention a few examples here:

 | Class Name            | Example                                                      | Class Destination      |
 | --------------------- | ------------------------------------------------------------ | ---------------------- |